Patient Success Stories

 See ya soon!"

-Update Dec 2013.
-Steve moved back to Thailand.
+Update Dec 2013 - Return to FENCING!
+Steve had moved back to Thailand.
 He wrote me about returning to fencing for the first time in over 25 years.
 He had started as a high school junior 1962-63, then Junior Olympic squad, offer of fencing scholarship to NYU (he declined), Fencing Master for fencing societies, teaching at an Adult Ed program and for three years at the college level.
 In 1982 he won the Eastern States Professional 3-weapons Fencing Championship.
 Then he stopped fencing, had injuries, pain.
 Life on hold for a long while.
 Then he contacted me, fixed his pain, stories above.

-In nthis update, he wrote a fun long story of feeling so good and able, he looked up a fencing club in northern Thailand.
+Steve wrote me a fun e-mail of feeling so good and able, he looked up a fencing club in northern Thailand.
 He said, "All the equipment has changed.
 The rules have changed.
 I didn't even know how to assemble the electrics, much less how to dress for electric scoring.
 We never had any of that stuff back in the day.
 It was only used in large competitions, not by small clubs.
 So the Fencing Master helped me get dressed and wired up.
 Then we got on the strip...
-I really didn't know what to expect... " then wrote: "I CAN STILL FENCE AT 67 YEARS OLD ALMOST AS WELL AS I DID AT 27!
+I really didn't know what to expect...
+"I CAN STILL FENCE AT 67 YEARS OLD ALMOST AS WELL AS I DID AT 27!
 If I can get my feet moving again, I'm going to be able to compete again!
 YIPPEE!!!!!!!!!!!"

 Arthritis, Hip Pain, and Success With Running